Manchester City transfer news: Atletico Madrid midfielder Rodri emerges as Pep Guardiola's priority target | Goal.com

 A concrete approach was always regarded as unlikely, and Chelsea’s transfer ban, which they have appealed against, ensured City finally gave up any lingering hope of signing the Frenchman.

-A transfer ban could also scupper City’s summer plans, although it is understood that FIFA are yet to complete their investigation into alleged breaches of the rules governing the signing of overseas youth players.
+A transfer ban could also scupper City’s summer plans, although it is understood that FIFA is yet to complete its investigation into alleged breaches of the rules governing the signing of overseas youth players.

 Should City be able to sign players this summer, they will also make moves to bring in a new forward.
 Goal revealed in February that the Blues have been closely monitoring Frankfurt's Luka Jovic, although they face rival interest from Barcelona, among other clubs.